IRFU records €28m surplus after Newlands Cross site sale

 Men’s professional rugby delivered 96% of non-exceptional revenues for sports body

-Ireland’s Garry Ringrose and France’s Demba Bamba during the Guinness Six Nations match at the Aviva Stadium, Dublin.
-The men’s international game now accounts for 81 per cent of all IRFU revenues through ticket sales hospitality, sponsorship and amortised income.
-Photograph: Lorraine O’Sullivan/PA
+Ireland’s Tadgh Furlong and Garry Ringrose with France’s Demba Bamba in their Six Nations clash at the Aviva Stadium in March.
+The men’s international game now accounts for 81 per cent of all IRFU revenues.
+Photograph: Lorraine O’Sullivan/PA Wire

 The Irish Rugby Football Union (IRFU) made a profit of almost €25 million on the back of the sale of land at Newlands Cross last year.